yuhaiin/yuhaiin/readme.md

 ./SSRSub
 ```

-- because the ssr_python deamon not support windows,so i use vgs to make ssr run in deamon and wirte pid to file,but the windows cmd a little slow to get process pid,so i set a 500ms wait to get pid.
+- because the ssr_python daemon not support windows,so i use vgs to make ssr run in daemon and write pid to file,but the windows cmd a little slow to get process pid,so i set a 500ms wait to get pid.
 - config file
   it will auto create at first run,path at `~/.config/SSRSub`,windows at Documents/SSRSub.